That water or sewage leak

 Remove the grated cover at the gulleys and check for blockages if a plumbing drain outside your home is smelly.
 Use a drain auger, or cut off a piece of hosepipe to loosen a blockage.

-Know where your rodding eyes and/or manhole drainage covers are, to check the flow.
+To check the flow, you should know where your rodding eyes and/or manhole drainage covers are.
 If caught early, you can resolve the problem by flushing out with a hosepipe.

 Safety first when drilling into walls

 When drilling into walls, in a bathroom or kitchen, take care not to hit a plumbing pipe or electrical conduit.
-Use an electronic multi-detector to locate electrical cables and water pipes.
+Rather use an electronic multi-detector to locate electrical cables and water pipes.
+They are a lot cheaper than getting a plumber to repair the pipe.
+Remember, the hole in the wall will need fixing as well!